Efva Lilja

-Efva Maria Kristina Lilja (born 1956 in Huskvarna, Sweden) is a Swedish artist and professor of choreography, working with performances, visual art, film and writing.
-Lilja is considered one of Sweden's most prominent choreographers and her influence on the Scandinavian dance field is incomparable.
+Efva Maria Kristina Lilja (born 1956 in Huskvarna, Sweden) is a Swedish choreographer, dancer, visual artist, and author.
+As a freelance artist, she presents exhibitions, performances, films, and texts worldwide.

-Efva Lilja's work advocates a break with artistic labels, categories and genres.
+Lilja's work advocates a break with artistic labels, categories and genres.
 Since the 1980s, she has worked actively with critically developing the cultural politics of Sweden and abroad.
 Her work has been a part of developing artistic research specifically within the fields of dance and choreography.

 Biography

-Efva Lilja got her professional training at Balettakademien (in Swedish) and at the University of Dance (now University of Dance and Circus) in Stockholm, where she graduated in 1980.
-Her subsequent training took place at the Royal Academy of Dance in England, in France and the United States.
-1980-1981 she studied at the Merce Cunningham Dance Foundation in New York, where she also took composition classes with Robert Ellis Dunn and composition workshops at Columbia University, including work with Meredith Monk.
+Efva Lilja left her hometown Huskvarna in 1972.
+After dance studies in Malmö, Örebro and Jönköping, she came to Stockholm and studied at the Ballet Academy 1977 to 1978 and at the University of Dance (now University of Dance and Circus) 1978 to 1980.
+She pursued further education at the Royal Academy of Dance in England, with Mirjam Berns in France, and in the United States, including a grant from the Sweden–America Foundation to spend one year at the Merce Cunningham Dance Foundation in New York 1980 to 1981.
+Her studies encompassed composition with Robert Ellis Dunn, ballet with Zena Rommett and Haynes Owens, and choreography and contemporary dance with among others Meredith Monk at Columbia University.
+She continued her education in dance film courses at the Stockholm Academy of Dramatic Arts.
+As a freelance dancer, she worked with several choreographers in Sweden and New York, touring with organizations such as Rikskonserter and National Swedish Touring Theatre.
+Stockholm has been her main residence since 1982.

 She made her debut as a choreographer in 1982.
-In 1985 she started E.L.D., a company where she was the Artistic Director for twenty years.
+In 1985 she started E.L.D., a company where she was the artistic director for twenty years.
 At E.L.D.
 Lilja established a new way of working for the art of dance in Sweden.
 In 2006 E.L.D. became Weld, an independent platform for experimental processes and knowledge production led by Anna Koch.

-Between 2006 and 2013 she was the Vice-Chancellor of the University of Dance and Circus in Stockholm, Sweden.
-In 2016 she became the artistic director at Dansehallerne in Copenhagen.
+Between 2006 and 2013 she was the vice-chancellor of the University of Dance and Circus in Stockholm, Sweden.
+In 2016 she became the artistic director at Dansehallerne in Copenhagen, where she was responsible for its reconfiguration and relocation process to establish a new national center for dance and choreography in Denmark.